deencat/socialmediamktagent-v1/README.md

 ## Contributing

-1. Make sure to follow the design mode guidelines in `Design Mode.md`
+1. Make sure to follow the design mode guidelines
+2. Start the memory server before development (npm run memory-stub)
-2. Create or update components as needed
+3. Create or update components as needed
-3. Add tests for new features
+4. Add tests for new features
-4. Ensure all tests pass before submitting changes
+5. Ensure all tests pass before submitting changes

-5. Update the session summary in `docs/memory/ChatSessionSummary.md` after significant changes
+## Development Approach

+The project follows a prototype-first approach:

+1. **Phased Development:** Breaking down the project into manageable phases
+2. **Component-Based Architecture:** Building reusable UI components
+3. **Comprehensive Testing:** Using Playwright for automated testing
+4. **Responsive Design:** Ensuring the application works on all device sizes
+5. **Documentation-Driven:** Maintaining up-to-date documentation

 ## License